Wernfried/xml-twig/README.md

 npm install saxophone

 ```
 In my tests I parsed a 900 MB big XML file, the `node-expat` is faster than `sax` (node-expat: around 2:30 Minutes, sax: around 3:40 Minutes).
 However, you may run into problems when you try to install the `node-expat` parser.
-That's the reason why `node-expat` parser is not installed automatically. `saxophone` is even a little faster (around 2:10 Minutes) than `node-expat`, however `saxophone` lacks some functions and is not fully compliant to XML standards.
+That's the reason why `node-expat` parser is not installed automatically. `saxophone` is even a little faster (around 2:10 Minutes) than `node-expat`.

 ## How to use it